-\paragraph{Influence of throughput.} We expect the load distribution to be influenced by the freshness of the load information as gossiped by other nodes, which correlates with the throughput of create requests.
-A lower throughput results in less data being inserted between two load information updates and hence the load information remains relatively fresher.
-To study this effect, we perform an experiment where we simulate different insertion throughputs and hence vary the gossiping delay.
-We simulate a cluster with $10$ nodes and $10^7$ create requests, each accompanied by a \dhr{}.
+\textbf{Influence of throughput.} We expect the load distribution to be influenced by the freshness of the load information as gossiped by other nodes, which correlates with the throughput of create requests.
+A lower throughput results in less data inserted between two load information updates and hence the load information remains relatively fresher.
+To study this effect, we simulate different insertion throughputs to vary the gossiping delay.
+We simulate a cluster with $100$ nodes and $10^7$ create requests, each accompanied by a \dhr{}.
 Even for high throughput, this produces enough data to guarantee at least one gossip round.
-To challenge the load balancer, we synthetically create two types of \dhr{}s with two properties, each supported by half of the nodes such that each combination of the properties of the two types of \dhrs{} is supported by two or three nodes.
+To challenge the load balancer, we synthetically create two types of \dhr{}s with two properties, each supported by half of the nodes such that each combination of the properties of the two types of \dhrs{} is supported by $25$ nodes.
 For each create request we randomly select one of the resulting possible \dhr{}s, i.e., demanding one property for one or two of the \dhrs{} types.